vishal1949/parc-it/README.md

 [Live Demo](https://parc-it.herokuapp.com/#/)

 ## Description
 * An application/website that gives users the ability to host a private parking spot (e.g. driveway, garage) and for other users to book those parking spots for a specified time frame (hourly, daily, weekly, monthly, etc).
+The goal is to make finding parking easy, fast, and convenient.

 ## Technologies
 * This application is built using the M.E.R.N stack.